Summer Engineering Research Program (SERP)

 Which academic requirements do I have to meet to get accepted for my desired research field?

-We accept applications only from students who are in their fifth semester or above (junior year).
-However, professors will expect a certain level of knowledge in their respective fields.
+We accept applications from students who will have completed one year of undergraduate study by the time they begin the program.
+Professors will expect a certain level of knowledge in their respective fields.
 You will need at least one course that fits the institutes'' research scope.
 For example, institutes researching the field of automatic control engineering will require you to have a minimum of passed one automatic control course at your home university.
 In this program, the professors who provide placements will be in charge of the final selection of candidates.
 If your completed classes meet the broader scope of the institute’s requirements, everything should be fine.

 What is MoveOn and how do I register?